Executive Briefing Conference 2017

 Transportation will be provided throughout the conference to our various manufacturing facility tours.
 It is highly recommended that guests take advantage of this provided transportation.

 Detroit is in the Eastern Time Zone (UTC-05:00).

 Attendees of the 2017 Executive Briefing Conference will stay at the Westin Book Cadillac Hotel in downtown Detroit.

 "The historic 1924 Book Cadillac Detroit Hotel has been restored to its original splendor to reclaim its position as Detroit’s premier luxury hotel and social gathering destination.
 The Westin Book Cadillac, featuring an Italian Renaissance design, offers guest the very best luxury experience right in the heart of Downtown Detroit.

 Experience the revival of Downtown Detroit and multitude of new attractions, local restaurants and entertainment venues.
 The Westin Book Cadillac puts you in the middle of everything Detroit has to offer.
 The luxury hotel also features more than 60 residences on the upper floors and some of the Midwest’s most dramatic public event spaces for a Detroit meeting or event." -Westin

-Complete the form below to receive additional information about EBC 2017.
+Complete the form below to be contacted about EBC 2017.